-Having newspaper bylines is considered a rite of passage for travel writing.
-Most travel writers like to boast about their newspaper clips on press trips, because newspaper clips can be almost as prestigious as in-flights.
+Writing for newspapers is considered a rite of passage for freelance travel writers.
+Most writers like to boast about their newspaper clips on press trips, because newspaper clips can be almost as prestigious as in-flights.

 I have five newspaper bylines to my name, and I’m proud of them.
 They include the Sunday Oregonian, the New Zealand Sunday News, and the South China Morning Post.
 These clips were all racked up in my first three years of freelance writing, from 2007-2009.